Simokid/Simokid/README.md

 # Hello, I'm Simon!

-I have a degree in Information Technology and a profound interest in Cybersecurity!
+I have a degree in Information Technology and a strong interest in Cybersecurity!

 ## Objective